Moist Lemon Cake

 Mixing Bowls: For combining wet and dry ingredients separately.

-r Stand Mixer: Speeds up creaming butter and sugar.
+Hand Mixer or Stand Mixer: Speeds up creaming butter and sugar.

 Microplane Zester: For fine, fragrant lemon zest.